 For example, if you sell an average of 20 pairs of shoes each month, your annual sales volume would be 20 times 12.
 Or, 240 pairs of shoes.

-The first step to increasing your sales volume is to track it.
+The first step to increasing your sales volume is to track it using a sales dashboard.

 Nancy Kapoor of Grazitti Interactive says, “There are four ways in which you can boost sales velocity.
 These are: